5 Tips For Dealing With Overbearing In-Laws Without Losing Your Mind

 In the beginning we all tend to go the extra mile to impress our in-laws.
 We invite them to dinner, let them spend the night, watch the kids.
 But, as the years go by, suddenly we realize that they’ve entrenched themselves.
 On the couch, at the kids’ games, in our lives.
 It’s amazing to have them around.
 But boundaries are necessary for families to function properly.
 This is easier said than done, though.
 So what’s the best way to handle this without creating a rift in the dynamic?

-Dr. Fran Walfish, a Beverly Hills family and relationship psychotherapist, author of The Self-Aware Parent, regular expert child psychologist on The Doctors, and co-star on Sex Box, regularly handles in-law conflict in her practice.
-Overstepping boundaries and butting into issues that are none of their business is a big one.
-Additionally, she says, some in-laws tend to engage in what’s called “conditional love,” the concept of giving gifts with the unspoken understanding that said gifts translate to voting or (worse yet) veto power in family decisions.
-Having in-laws as a constant presence in your life can create a slew of problems.
+Dr. Fran Walfish, author of The Self-Aware Parent, regular expert child psychologist on The Doctors, and co-star on Sex Box, regularly handles in-law conflict in her practice.
+And she often encounters patients talking about in-laws overstepping boundaries and butting into issues that are none of their business.
+Some in-laws, she says, tend to engage in what’s called “conditional love,” the concept of giving gifts with the unspoken understanding that said gifts translate to voting or (worse yet) veto power in family decisions.
+Regardless, having in-laws as a constant presence in your life can create a slew of problems.
 “The in-laws mix in to parent their grandchildren,” she says, “thereby discounting and diminishing the parent’s authority.”

 Walfish notes that, of course, “quantity and intensity of issues vary depending on the culture of the family.”
 But the solution applies to everyone: establish ‘reasonable separation’ — the adult child doesn’t allow their parents to influence their thinking.
 In order to keep sanity in the household, Walfish recommends that daughters and sons-in-law take the following steps.